cherose-sem/UFO_Compilation/Blog/README.md

 - Application might experience occurrence of system crash due to performance issue.

-- The effect of system crash might go unnoticed, tracing the issue to system crash will be a hard and longlasting work.
+- The effect of system crash might go unnoticed, tracing the issue to system crash will be a hard and long lasting work.

 - The Service-Level Agreement(SLA) is achieved when monitoring the system by using Prometheus' custom metrics and Grafana's data visualization.